• Facebook

 These skills are not outdated in our home, but they are skills which propel our kids to the future.
 A future where our kids are truly prepared for whatever comes their way.

-Old-Fashioned But Timeless Skills
+Old Fashioned But Timeless Skills

 How can a kid learn about the human body without preparing a meal?

-How can a kid value how fast human history changes unless he can read the thoughts of the founding father in their handwriting – cursive?
+And how can a kid value how fast human history changes unless he can read the thoughts of the founding father in their handwriting – cursive?

 How can a child not be saddled with debt and stress the rest of his life unless we teach him now how to save and when to spend?